jessepav/lacygoill-wiki-backup/vim/register.md

 whether it's big for each single motion, Vim probably prefers to simply consider it as "big" by default.

-### In which case does Vim use none of these special registers?
+### In which case doesn't Vim use any of these special registers?

 When you: